 On Wednesday evenings, myself, Kris and others would often go swimming at Oak Park Leisure Centre in Walsall Wood.
 Seeing as the funeral fell on the same day, I decided to return for one final swim; an opportunity to reminisce in familiar surroundings, to soak in the memories.

 Driving past a new ‘active living’ centre, I approached the old building only to find that it had been razed, with little evidence of it ever existing.
 I wasn’t looking for a metaphor, but with a small pile of rubble sat before me, here it was.

-You can’t revisit the past.
-Attempts to recreate it are rarely helpful, but for a while it was possible.
+You can’t revisit the past, and attempts to recreate it are rarely helpful.
+But for a while it was possible.
 Now, with friends gone and buildings demolished, the present is no longer a continuation of the past.
 That time and that place is now fixed solid, locked away for safe keeping.